-Fair value of consideration for acquisition (cash) (Millions of yen) 42,601
+Fair value of consideration for acquisition (cash) (Millions of yen) 42,733

-Total 42,601
+Total 42,733

 Fair value of assets acquired and liabilities assumed

 Cash and cash equivalents 790

 Trade and other receivables 6,112

 Intangible assets (Note) 23,085

-Other assets 2,616
+Other assets 1,975

 Borrowings 12,701

 Other liabilities 9,718

-Fair value of assets acquired and liabilities assumed (net) 10,184
+Fair value of assets acquired and liabilities assumed (net) 9,544

-Goodwill 32,416
+Goodwill 33,189

-Note: The main breakdown of intangible assets is customer-related assets of ¥17,941 million and trade names of ¥5,060 million.
-The fair value of customer-related assets is determined based on the excess earnings method and the fair value of trade names is determined with the relief-from-royalty method.
+Note: The main breakdown of intangible assets is customer-related assets of ¥17,941 million and trademarks of ¥5,060 million.
+The fair value of customer-related assets is determined based on the excess earnings method and the fair value of trademarks is determined with the relief-from-royalty method.
 The estimated useful lives of customer-related assets are 2 years and 12 years.
-Trade names are classified as the intangible assets with indefinite useful lives.
+Trademarks are classified as the intangible assets with indefinite useful lives.

-The amounts of assets acquired and liabilities assumed have been calculated provisionally based on information currently available as the allocation of the consideration for acquisition has not been completed as of 31st March 2022.
-Consideration for acquisition has been finalized because price adjustments, etc. after the acquisition of shares have been completed.
+The Company has revised the amounts of assets acquired and liabilities assumed calculated provisionally because the allocation of the consideration for acquisition has been completed as of the end of the third quarter (31st December 2022).
+Furthermore, consideration for acquisition has also been finalized because price adjustments, etc. after the acquisition of shares have been completed.
+The impact of this revision is immaterial.

 Major components of goodwill are synergy effects with the existing company that are expected to arise from the acquisition and excess earnings power, which do not meet the recognition criteria individually.
-A portion of goodwill is expected to be deductible for tax purposes.
-The amount of goodwill is tentatively calculated.
+The amount of goodwill deductible for tax purposes was expected to be \$7,798 million.

-Acquisition-related expenses associated with this business combination were ¥735 million for the year ended 31st March 2022, all included in "selling, general and administrative expenses" in the consolidated statement of comprehensive income.
-There were no acquisition-related expenses recorded for the year ended 31st March 2021.
+Acquisition-related expenses associated with this business combination were ¥735 million, all included in "selling, general and administrative expenses" in the consolidated statement of comprehensive income for the year ended 31st March 2022.